 - i.
 The school telephone number and address, e-mail address, website, and list of school employees and their job titles. - ii.
 Description of school's Parental Involvement Program - iii.
-Responsibility of the parent, student, teacher, and school (Home/School Compact). - iv.
-Student handbook which includes the school year calendar. - v.
-Dates of the two scheduled parent/teacher conferences. - vi.
-List of resources available in the Parent Center. - vii.
-Parent's Right to Know Letter
+Responsibility of the parent, student, teacher, and school. - iv.
+Parent's Right to Know Letter. - v.
+Student handbook which includes the school year calendar. - vi.
+Dates of the two scheduled parent/teacher conferences. - vii.
+List of resources available in the Parent Center.